Field of Practice: Family Law

 - A highly contested divorce case on the issue of reconciliation and payment of a Post Katrina Small Business Administration (SBA) loan.

-- A paternity case where the father attempted to rescind his acknowledgments of his children after he married the mother.
+- A paternity case where the father attempted to rescind his acknowledgments of his three >children after he married the mother.

 - An inter-family adoption case where Loyola Law Clinic students successfully represented the mother and prevented the adoption by the step-mother.

-- A grandparent visitation case where Loyola Law Clinic students successfully gained visitation with the grandchildren.
+- A grandparent visitation case where Loyola Law Clinic students successfully gained visitation with the grandchildren for the grandmother.